darkxprince1/checerzplayer/README.md

 Subroutine player1 (Board,Move,Player)
 Implicit None
-Integer,intent(in)::board(8,8),Player
+Integer, intent(in) :: board(8,8), Player
-integer,intent(out):: Move(2,2)
+Integer, intent(out) :: Move(2,2)

 !
-Variables for tracking the best move integer :: bestMoveRow, bestMoveCol integer :: bestMoveScore logical :: foundBestMove
+Variables for tracking the best move
-	  integer :: i, j
+Integer :: bestMoveRow, bestMoveCol
+Integer :: bestMoveScore
+Logical :: foundBestMove
+Integer :: row, col
+Integer :: i,j
+   logical :: valid
 	    integer :: score

 !
 Internal subroutines

 !
 Initialize variables
 bestMoveScore = -1
 foundBestMove = .false.

 !
-Iterate over each position on the board
+Iterate over each position on the board do row = 1, 8
+  do col = 1, 8
     !
-Iterate over each position on the board do i = 1, 8
-    do j = 1, 8
+Check if the current position is a valid move for the player

   !
-Check if the current position is a valid move for the player call IsValidMove(board, player, i, j)
-        !
-Evaluate the desirability of the move call EvaluateMove(board, player, i, j, score)

-        !
-Update the best move if the current move has a higher score if (score > bestMoveScore) then
-          bestMoveRow = i
-          bestMoveCol = j
-          bestMoveScore = score
-          foundBestMove = .true.
-        end if

-   		   end do
-  end do

-  !
-Make the best move if a valid move was found if (foundBestMove) then
-    call MakeMove(board, player, bestMoveRow, bestMoveCol) end if

- function IsValidMove(board, player, row, col) result(valid)
-  implicit none
-  integer, dimension(8, 8), intent(in) :: board
-  integer, intent(in) :: player
-  integer, intent(in) :: row, col
-  logical :: valid

-  !
-Check if the position is within the board boundaries if (row < 1 .or. row > 8 .or. col < 1 .or. col > 8) then
-    valid = .false.
-    return
-  end if

-  !
 Check if the position is empty if (board(row, col) /= 0) then
     valid = .false.
     return
-  end if

   !
 Check if the player is moving a normal checker or a king checker if (player == 1) then